GeorgeMuscat/10xEducation/slides/content/webapp.md

 ### Backend

-The part of a web application that handles business logic, database interactions, and server-side operations.
+Handles the business logic, database interactions, and server-side operations.

 -   API
 -   Authentication (checking you have an account)